 Change your baby’s diaper before a dream feed.

 If possible, change your baby’s diaper BEFORE a dream feed.
 Doing it after a dream feed might wake up your baby too much and they might struggle to go back to sleep.

 If you notice that they will usually poop right after a dream feeding, then try changing their diaper at least, 30 minutes after dream feeding them.

-Remember to use overnight diapers to avoid diaper leaks.
+Remember to use overnight diapers to avoid diaper leaks or worse, diaper blowouts.
 Read more tips on changing diapers, especially at night here.